ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ### The Datagram Capsules {#datagram-capsule}

-The DATAGRAM and DATAGRAM_WITH_CONTEXT capsules (see {{iana-types}} for the value of the capsule types) allow an endpoint to send a datagram frame over an HTTP stream.
+This document defines the DATAGRAM and DATAGRAM_WITH_CONTEXT capsules types, known collectively as the datagram capsules (see {{iana-types}} for the value of the capsule types).
+These capsules allow an endpoint to send a datagram frame over an HTTP stream.
 This is particularly useful when using a version of HTTP that does not support QUIC DATAGRAM frames.
-In this document we refer to the DATAGRAM and DATAGRAM_WITH_CONTEXT capsules collectively as the datagram capsules.

 ~~~
 Datagram Capsule {